HortonworksUniversity/Security_Labs/HDP-2.6-AD.md

 ### Run ambari-agent as non-root

-- For now we will skip configuring Ambari Agents for Non-Root
+- For now we will skip configuring Ambari Agents for Non-Root but steps outlined in doc [here](https://docs.hortonworks.com/HDPDocuments/Ambari-2.5.0.3/bk_ambari-security/content/how_to_configure_an_ambari_agent_for_non-root.html)

 ### Ambari Encrypt Database and LDAP Passwords